op7ic/Invoke-DomainHasher/README.md

 # False Positivies

-Using this method of checking for binaries can yeld a lot of false positivites.
+Using this method of checking for binaries can result in a lot of false positivites.
 Not every legitimate binary is present on NIST NSRL index.
 Results should be therefore verified using third party tools such as VirusTotal.

 # Process
 The script will perform following actions: